vendasta/setup-new-computer-script/README.md

    ```

 * Some installs will need your password
-* You will be promted to fill out your git email and name.
+* You will be prompted to fill out your git email and name.
 Use the email and name you use for Github

 <br><br>

 ## Post Installation Instructions
-Afer you have run the script, please complete the following steps to finish setting up your computers:
+After you have run the script, please complete the following steps to finish setting up your computers:

 1. **Github Command-line SSH Authentication**\